shaniangel/surgical_tool_detection/README.md

 ### 🔹 Stage 4: Incorporation of Out-of-Distribution Data
 We further enhanced the dataset by including frames from an **out-of-distribution (OOD) video** (recorded on a different day with a different camera setup).
 The model from Stage 3 predicted on these frames, and we again selected **only high-confidence (>0.7) predictions**.
-These were added to the training set.
+These were added to the training set (total of 1,937).

 A final model was trained on this comprehensive and diverse dataset, better equipping it for real-world generalization.